fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletPrimitives.md

 # Lanelet Primitives

-Lanelet2 divides the world into a hierachical structure of five (actually six) different primitives: Points, linestrings, lanelets, areas and regulatory elements.
-The sixth, Polygons, are not used to transport mapping information, but rather serve as a means to add customized information about an area to the map (e.g. a region of interest).
+Lanelet2 divides the world into a hierachical structure of six different primitives: Points, linestrings, polygons, lanelets, areas and regulatory elements.

 This article focuses on how the primitives are meant to be used, what properties they have and how they are meant to be used.
 For the technical side, please refer to the [architecture](Architecture.md) page.